idvorkin/idvorkin.github.io/_d/sat_dsat.md

   - /sat
 ---

 Satisfaction (SAT) is not a lack of dissatisfaction (DSAT).
 SAT and DSAT are orthogonal experiences.
-DSAT is the reason you can't sleep well at night, and SAT is reason you set your alarm for 5am so you can get an early start tackling your favorite problems.
+DSAT is what makes  you sleep poorly, and SAT is what makes you set your alarm early Monday morning so you can get back to your favorite project, and to hang out with your awesome team.

 <!-- prettier-ignore-start -->